benfiola/dotfiles/README.md

 # Playbook

-The [benfiola.dotfiles.main](./playbooks/main.yaml) playbook lists all available roles alphabetically to ensure that no roles are accidentally ignored.
+The [benfiola.dotfiles.main](./playbooks/main.yaml) playbook lists all available roles in vague dependency order to ensure that downstream roles are fulfilled by upstream roles

-[Tags](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_tags.html) ultimately filter down the roles that are executed, and [role dependencies](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html#using-role-dependencies) ensure that roles are executed in a topologically sorted order.
+[Tags](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_tags.html) ultimately filter down the roles that are executed.

 # Roles